Is the port authority involved in the George Massey Tunnel Replacement project?

 In 2013, the B.C.
 Liberal government announced plans to replace the George Massey Tunnel with a bridge.
 In September 2017, the B.C.
 NDP government initiated an independent technical review to inform decisions about the crossing; a report from the review is expected in spring 2018.

 The George Massey Tunnel primarily handles commuter and ferry-related traffic.
 Truck traffic heading to or from Roberts Bank terminals accounts for less than three per cent of total traffic through the tunnel during peak traffic periods.

-A new bridge will improve highway safety, reduce greenhouse gas emissions from unnecessary idling, and save rush-hour commuters up to 30 minutes a day.
-It will address the worst traffic bottleneck in the province and bring travel time reliability to one of our most important transportation corridors, serving our national and regional economies.
+The Vancouver Fraser Port Authority supports a tunnel replacement project that will address the bottleneck and bring travel time reliability to one of our most important transportation corridors, serving our national and regional economies.

-The Province of B.C. leads the project and consulted Vancouver Fraser Port Authority on proposed designs because the port authority has navigational jurisdiction of the waterway and therefore is required to ensure any overhead or underwater structures do not impede current or future shipping.
+The previous government consulted the port authority on proposed designs for the project because the port authority has navigational jurisdiction of the Fraser River.
+We are required to ensure that any structure above or below the water does not impede current or future shipping.

 In reviewing the crossing, the port authority determined that a replacement project – whether bridge or tunnel – would have no bearing on the port authority’s plans to manage increasing trade on the Fraser River.

 Internationally, ships are getting larger to be more economically and environmentally efficient.
 However, regardless of the design that is selected for a potential George Massey Tunnel replacement project, the port authority has no plans to further deepen the Fraser River to accommodate larger vessels.